Updated May 31, 2026§ For Pets

 • Download area-specific topo maps and satellite imagery in advance

-• Bring a portable battery pack on multi-day trips to recharge collar
+• Bring a portable battery pack on multi-day trips to recharge the collar

-• Enable Rescue Mode when dog is at risk of roaming out of reception
+• Enable Rescue Mode when your dog risks roaming out of reception range

 • Purchase a spare collar charger to leave plugged in at home